O'Nan moonshine and arithmetic: Proof of

 \subsection{Positivity of Multiplicities}

-Denote by $\mult_j(n)$ the multiplicity of the irreducible character $\chi_j$ of $\ON$ in the virtual module $W_n$ as in \Cref{thm:moon}, whose associated generalized character is given by the coefficients $a_\bullet(n)$, cf. \Cref{thm:class}.
+Denote by $\mult_j(n)$ the multiplicity of the irreducible character $\chi_j$ of $\ON$ in the virtual module $W_n$ as in \Cref{thm:moon}, whose associated generalized character is given by the coefficients $a_{[g]}(n)$, cf. \Cref{thm:class}.
 Then the Schur orthogonality relations and the triangle inequality tell us that

-where the summation runs through all conjugacy classes of $\ON$.
-Hence in order to show the eventual positivity of all $\mult_j(n)$, we want to establish explicit lower bounds on $a_1(n)$ and upper bounds on $a_{[g]}(n)$ for $g\ne 1$.
+where the summations run over conjugacy classes of $\ON$.
+Hence in order to show the eventual positivity of all $\mult_j(n)$, we want to establish explicit lower bounds on $a_{1A}(n)$, and upper bounds on $a_{[g]}(n)$ for $g\ne 1$.
 Recall that